-Join Simon Allardice for an in-depth discussion in this video First normal form, part of Foundations of Programming: Databases.
+Join Simon Allardice for an in-depth discussion in this video First normal form, part of Programming Foundations: Databases.

 - Before we apply the first set of criteria, what's called First Normal Form, often shortened to 1NF, I'm taking as a given that we already have our columns and our primary keys specified.
 Okay, First Normal Form says that each of your columns and each of your tables should contain one value, just one value, and there should be no repeating groups.
 Okay, what does this actually mean?
 Well, let's say I begin developing a database for my company, and one of my tables is an Employee table.
 Very simple stuff.

 EmployeeID, LastName, FirstName, and so on, and we allocate every employee a computer.
 I want to keep track of that, so we'll add a ComputerSerial column to keep track of who has what.
 Now this actually okay right now, this technically is in First Normal Form.
 Here's the problem.
 Let's say i figure out that some of our employees need a Mac and PC to do their testing, others need a desktop and a laptop.
 So several people have multiple computers, and I want to keep track of all of them.